Debate Topics · All Formats, One Place

 American College Circuit

 The U.S. college parli circuit founded by Princeton/Yale/Brown/Harvard/Brandeis.
-Impromptu cases, 15-min prep, no evidence, PMR is the last word.
+Topics land on the spot: 15 minutes of prep, no quoted evidence, and the Prime Minister's rebuttal (PMR) gets the last word.

-Each topic links to an AI opponent that runs your format's actual conventions — speech times, judging paradigm, terminology, structure.
+Each topic links to an AI opponent that runs your format's actual conventions: speech times, judging standards, terminology, structure.

 It isn't a search engine; it argues.
-It baits you, drops weak points, weighs the round, and writes an RFD when it's done.
+It baits you, drops weak points, weighs the round, and writes the judge's verdict (an RFD) when it's done.
 Try a round →

 How topics are picked